Koko's Mac II: A Preliminary Report

 3rd pass, February 1988:

-o Provided recess of 6" at bottom of front panel to allow Koko's legs to fit
+o Provided recess of 6" at bottom of front panel to allow Koko's legs

 underneath when she sits on the floor